apache/kibble/CONTRIBUTING.md

 - [mypy](https://github.com/python/mypy)
 - [pydocstyle](https://github.com/PyCQA/pydocstyle)

-All those tool can be automatically run using [pre-commits](https://pre-commit.com).
-We encourage you to use pre-commits, but it's not required in order to contribute.
+All those tools can be automatically run using [pre-commits](https://pre-commit.com).
+We encourage you to use pre-commits, but it's not required to contribute.
 Every change is checked on CI and if it does not pass the tests it cannot be accepted.
 If you want to check locally then you should install Python3.6 or newer together and run: